avtarted/notes/math/ConstantEAndItsExponentsDerivativeIntuition.typ

 In this case of deriving $e$, I set the growth factor to be $Delta x$, but I will soon play around with different growth factors and introduce a new term (growth rate = growth factor / delta x) in the process.
+And for $e$ with a growth factor of $(1) * Delta x$, the growth rate is simply $1$.
+As a preview, growth rate is finally an actual, well established term in math that's not something I made up: typically in math and science, growth rate is referred to with upper or lower case $r$ or $lambda$.

 == Putting It All Together